NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_solidfire-ontap-eseries.rst

 FAS product line is a natural fit for use within Cinder deployments.
-Massive scalability, nondisruptive operations, proven storage efficiencies, and a unified architecture (NAS and SAN) are key features offered by the Data ONTAP storage operating system.
+Massive scalability, nondisruptive operations, proven storage efficiencies, and a unified architecture (NAS and SAN) are key features offered by the ONTAP storage operating system.
 These capabilities are frequently leveraged in existing virtualization deployments and thus align naturally to OpenStack use cases.